Mona Berman (President)

 Klara Seddon (Board member)

-Klara Seddon is an art historian and food scholar specializing in East Asian material culture and foodways.
-In 2009 Klara co-founded the Institute for Cultural Research, NY, a scholarly research organization providing research services in the humanities.
-Klara is the ICR’s Research Director, specializing in projects relating to art history and performance.
+Klara Seddon is an art historian and food studies scholar specializing in East Asian material culture and foodways.
+In 2009 Klara co-founded the Institute of Cultural Research, NY, a scholarly research organization providing research services in the humanities.
+Klara is the ICR’s Research Director, specializing in projects relating to visual and performing arts.
 She received her Master’s degree from the Bard Graduate Center for Studies in the Decorative Arts, Design History, and Material Culture in New York City, where she focused on Ming dynasty tea culture in private scholars’ retreats and public teahouses.
 Her research interests are in the areas of material/visual culture, women’s studies, digital culture, and food studies in East Asia.
 Klara is the author of the blog, the five o’clock teaspoon, featuring analysis of contemporary and historical foodways.
 Her current research on women’s media arts in Japan and Korea examines the intersections between art and craft production and women’s traditional labor roles in digital communities on the Internet.
-She has served on the NCIS Board of Directors since 2010.
+She is currently the NCIS Communications Officer and has served on the NCIS Board of Directors since 2010.

 Kathleen Sheldon (Board member)